 There is a lot more to it than just collecting contractors safety documents!

 Provide Instruction, Training, Supervision and Information

-Training and instruction must be provided FREE and during work time.
-There is a wealth of Health and Safety legislation covering everything from food hygiene and fire awareness, through to manual handling training and operating display screen equipment.
+Training and instruction must be provided FREE to employees during normal working time.
+There is a wealth of Health and Safety legislation covering everything from food hygiene and fire safety awareness, through to manual handling training and operating display screen equipment.
 The one thing all such legislation has in common is the need to train. inform, supervise and instruct staff.
 You are free to choose the type of training you offer and can appoint an external training provider, or in some circumstances train employees yourself if you are competent to do so.